What are the eligibility requirements to become a qualified candidate?Learn more about residency eligibility requirements.

 Please contact [email protected] to request these arrangements.

-Please note: Private spaces are subject to availability and are not guaranteed at every test center location.
-This means that a candidate who wishes to have access to a private space may be required to travel to a center that has private space available but may not be the most convenient location.
+Please note: secluded areas are subject to availability and are not guaranteed at every test centre location.
+This means that a candidate who wishes to have access to a secluded area may be required to travel to another centre that may not be a convenient location.

-Space: Not all examination sites are equipped with private space or they may have limited spaces available.
-Demand may be greater than supply, so prior arrangements are required to ensure all those who are in need of private space are appropriately accommodated.
+Space: Not all in-person examination test centres are equipped with secluded areas, or they may have limited secluded spaces available.
+Demand may be greater than supply, so prior arrangements are required to ensure all those who need secluded space are appropriately accommodated.

-Time: The examination delivery platform is precisely coded for the standard examination timing.
-Additional time for optional breaks must be pre-arranged and pre-assigned to the individuals that require it.
-It is not possible to simply add additional time to the examination on exam day.
+Time: Both SAMP and SOO examination delivery platforms are precisely coded for the standard examination timing.
+Additional time for optional breaks is possible, but it must be pre-arranged and pre-assigned to the specific individuals who require it.
+It is not possible to add additional time to the examination on exam day.

 How long is the examination?

 - The written examination consists of one section and is four hours long.
 An additional 15 minutes are added to the clock to allow for an optional break you can take if and when you wish.
 Please note that no additional time will be added to your examination if you take longer than the 15-minute optional break.